 Otherwise the sound and call quality is passable on the device.
 The speaker is located at the back of the device and offers reasonable sound volume while playing games and watching videos.

 Competition – At the price point of Rs 8,999, it directly competes with the likes of their very own Xiaomi Redmi Note 4 (Price Rs.
 9,999) comes with 2 GB of Ram.

-There’s also Lenovo with their current offering the K6 Power with similar spec sheet.
+There’s also Lenovo with their current offering the K6 Power with a similar spec sheet.
 Jio LYF Water F1 with decent spec sheet also compete with Chinese offerings in this price range.

 They’ve somehow mastered this price segment by offering the, “Best bang for your buck smartphones every year.”
 Xiaomi has become number 2 brand in India beating Lenovo as they sold more than 3 Million mobiles in just less than 6 months.